annisankenobi/doc_scraper/README.md

 # Document Scraper
 This repository contains a tool to extract text from PDFs.
-Perk: Layout-aware text extraction from full-text PDF of scientific articles
+The perk of this tool is that enables layout-aware text extraction from full-text PDF of scientific articles.

 ## Contents